How to Set a Marketing Budget

 The capital leftover is what could be used for your business’s marketing budget, but we’ll look at how to spend this money wisely in the next chapter.

-It’s important to be aware of any hidden costs which can creep up on you along the way.
 For example, how much will it cost if you decide to outsource specific tasks such as website design or content writing?
 Or, how much would it cost to hire extra staff to help with marketing?

 Make sure that every detail is accounted for in your budget – it might seem tedious now but it will save you a lot of time and stress further down the line.